P.E. and sports events

 - increased participation in competitive sport

-During the Autumn Term, teachers were invited to complete an audit to inform our future planning of funding and teaching in P.E at Ursuline.
+A staff audit was used to inform our future planning of funding and teaching in P.E at Ursuline.
 These audits demonstrated that teachers now feel more confident in teaching P.E due to the high level of CPD provided to us by Chesterfield High School (£5184).
 Teachers are now receiving CPD in ‘Outdoor Games’.
 As the quality of teaching and learning improving in school, our resources will need to be updated.
 We plan to spend around £240 on some new shelving storage and around £200-300 on updating our equipment so that teachers can access more suitable recourses in the school hall.
 We have made a fantastic link with The Northern Cricket Club and receive coaching in squash in school on Monday afternoons.
 Some children now spend their free time at the club.

 At Ursuline, we continually encourage positive attitudes towards healthy eating and exercise: we believe these fundamental values which we hope our pupils adopt.
 Pupils who enjoy a healthy lunch and demanding exercise are pupils who are focused and happy in class.
 We plan to use the Sports Premium Funding to help tackle obesity and encourage ‘less active’ children to develop a positive attitude towards Physical Education.